bitcoin/bitcoin/doc/build-netbsd.md

 ###### Qt5

 Bitcoin Core includes a GUI built with the cross-platform Qt Framework.
-To compile the GUI, we need to install the necessary parts of Qt, the libqrencode and pass `-DBUILD_GUI=ON`.
+To compile the GUI, we need to install the necessary Qt libraries and `qrencode`, and pass `-DBUILD_GUI=ON`.
 Skip if you don't intend to use the GUI.

 ```bash
 pkgin install qt5-qtbase qt5-qttools